 Who does not need a permit?

-- Fishermen who are under 16 years of age
+• Anglers under 16 years of age

-- Fishermen who regardless of their age, otherwise meet the definition of a disabled person in M.G.L. c.
+• Anglers, who regardless of their age, otherwise meet the definition of a disabled person in M.G.L. c.
 19C

-Does my for-hire permit allow me to fish recreationally in salt water when not involved in for-hire activity?
+Does my for-hire permit allow me to fish recreationally in saltwater when not involved in for-hire activity?

-Yes, it does cover you as an individual angler provided that the for-hire permit is issued in your name.
+Yes, it does cover you as an individual angler, provided that the for-hire permit is issued in your name.
 You must have the for-hire permit in your possession.

 When does the permit expire?